ComputationalAgronomy/eDNA_bioinformatics_pipeline/README.md

 docker run -it [ImageName]
 ```

-If the launch is successful, your terminal should display something like the following, and **the container is ready to work**!
+If the launch is successful, your terminal should display something like the following, and **The Container is Ready to Work!**
 ```sh
 (base) root@93f4d3cf355f:/#
 ```